AlibabaCloudDocs/vod/intl.en-US/New Player SDK/ApsaraVideo Player SDK for web/Implementation.md

       }
     ```

-    **Note:** When you play FLV videos by using an HTML5 player in Safari, the snapshot feature is not supported.
+    **Note:** When you play Flash Video \(FLV\) videos by using an HTML5 player in Safari, the snapshot feature is not supported.
 The snapshot button does not appear even if you enable this feature.

 -   Set snapshot size and quality